 The qualification programme shall be prepared considering the product category according to heritage as defined in Table 5-1.

+For product categories A, B and C, the supplier shall state the qualification status at the EQSR (Equipment Qualification Status Review).

 Table 5-1: Product categories according to heritage